masgaril/Madlib_Activity/README.md

 - pushes the revised text file back to the repository.

 ### Other Steps
-Continue Step 2 until all the missing words in Madlib_Activity file are filled out.
+Repeat Step 2 until all the missing words in Madlib_Activity file are filled out.

 ### Last Step
-Download Story file from Slack into your Madlib_Activity folder.
-Fill in the story file with words from the final version of your Madlib_Activity textfile.
-Push the story file to your group's github repository.
+Download Story_File from Slack into your Madlib_Activity folder.
+Fill in the Story_File with words from the final version of your Madlib_Activity textfile.
+Push the Story_File to your group's github repository.

+### Read the story you created within your group!